STGFormer: Spatio-Temporal GraphFormer for 3D Human Pose Estimation in Video: Experiments

 \textit{3) Ablation Studies}

-To further investigate the proposed model, we conducted a series of ablation studies on the Human3.6M dataset using CPN-pretrained 2D keypoint coordinates as input.
-The first set of ablation studies focused on how the performance of our proposed model varies under different frame counts.
+To further investigate the performance contributions of different components of our proposed model, we conducted a series of ablation experiments on the Human3.6M dataset, using CPN-pretrained 2D keypoint coordinates as input.
+The ablation studies were organized into two main parts: (1) the impact of frame count on model performance, and (2) the effect of different model components on the overall accuracy.

+\textbf{Impact of frame count.} In the first set of ablation studies, we explored how the performance of our proposed model varies with different frame counts.
 As illustrated in Table \ref{tab:table5}, the P1 error comparison of our model with other methods on the Human3.6M dataset is detailed for 27, 81, and 243 frames.
 Overall, we observed a trend of decreasing P1 error with an increasing frame count in our method and others.
 Among these methods, our model achieved the best results at 27, 81, and 243 frames, demonstrating strong performance in 3D pose estimation in long sequence videos.
 Notably, with a comparable number of parameters, our model requires less than 79\% of the FLOPs compared to the currently best-performing MixSTE \cite{zhang2022mixste} at 243 frames.

-The second set of ablation studies examined the effects of various components within our proposed model on its performance, utilizing CPN-pretrained 2D coordinate data from 27 frames as input.
-Initially, spatial graph attention (SGA) and temporal graph attention (TGA) were analyzed separately, with MHR-GCN components replaced by an MLP.
-Subsequently, only the combined spatial-temporal graph attention was operational in the STGA-only set.
-Spatial MHR-GCN (SMHR-GCN) and Temporal MHR-GCN (TMHR-GCN) constitute the MHR-GCN components.
-Table \ref{tab:table6} offers detailed insights into how each component influences the overall performance of our model.
-Employing either spatial or temporal graph attention alone resulted in a substantial increase in P1 error, reaching 263.2mm and 57.8mm, respectively.
-By integrating both spatial and temporal graph attention, and adding SMHR-GCN and TMHR-GCN, the errors were further reduced by 6.4mm and 8.3mm, respectively.
+\textbf{Analysis of model components.} The second set of ablation studies examines the performance contribution of various components in our proposed model, specifically focusing on the effects of spatial and temporal graph attention, as well as different graph structures, as detailed in Table \ref{tab:table6}.
+In the table, STG attention (STGA) refers to the parallel combination of spatial graph attention (SGA) and temporal graph attention (TGA), which correspond to the spatial and temporal attention mechanisms in Section \ref{sec3.3}, respectively.
+SGA $\rightarrow$ TGA and TGA $\rightarrow$ SGA represent serial structures with reversed orders.
+MHR-GCN refers to the parallel dual-path structure consisting of S-GCN and T-GCN, as described in Section \ref{sec3.4}.
+S-GCN $\rightarrow$ T-GCN and T-GCN $\rightarrow$ S-GCN represent serial connections between the two components in different orders.
+GCN represents the case where no spatio-temporal splitting is performed.